MarcFaussurier/42-boilerplate/README.md

 make   => norminette and compiles the test suite for all days then software will ask you for days to test

-make main   => compiles but without norminette (when you are at home)
+make main   => compiles but without norminette

 make mainall => compiles without norminette and run all tests